Thomas Jack

 Tom Jack Johnston, (better known by his stage name Thomas Jack) is an Australian DJ, record producer and musician.
-He is noted for the "tropical house" subgenre, and first coined the term in 2013.
+He is noted for the "tropical house" subgenre, and coined the term in 2013.

 Early life

 Johnston grew up on a dairy farm in a small rural town in New South Wales before moving to Sydney to enroll in a music production school.
 Speaking in an interview, he said "I grew up on this massive dairy farm with 2,000 to 3,000 cows, and we would milk them every morning and afternoon.
 That's what I did growing up, pretty much everything to being a farmer.
 After that, I ended up moving to Sydney to go to school."

 Using the PlayStation game eJay he became involved in the production of dance music.
 He said "I kept learning and started DJing and I always really enjoyed it.
 You always have that dream of thinking, that'd be so cool if I could do this for a living and you can never expect what's going to happen to you".
 Johnston eventually moved to Ableton after his father gifted him the software.
 He previously used a number of stage names while growing up such as Dirty-D, Bassics, Tommy and Tom Foolery but they were never used professionally.